deeptibaghel/myRetail-poc/README.md

 **Large Scale Deployment**

-API gateway such as [tyk](https://tyk.io/) can be used to manage the API for faster response and better scalability.
+API gateway such as [tyk](https://tyk.io/) may be used to manage the API for faster response and better scalability.
-CQRS pattern can be used to create the read only replica of price database for faster read queries.
+CQRS framework like [Axon](https://axoniq.io/) may be used to create the read only replica of price database for faster read queries.